0LNetworkCommunity/documentation/docs/edit-docs/editing.md

 ## Conventions

 ### Filenames
-filenames are in "snakecase", lowercase, with underscore for spaces.
+filenames are in "kebab case", lowercase, with dash for spaces.
 The file extension should always be `.md`.

 Like this:
- `this_is_a_file.md`
+ `this-is-a-file.md`

 ### Metadata
 At the top of an `.md` file you may include some metadata which Docusaurus will be able to read and use for parts of the UX (e.g. titles, is it hidden, menu position).